Coniferish/sql-notes/README.md

 This is a repo for notes on SQL and to practice creating SQL schemas.

-The first mock-project is a bookshelf app where users can catalog books they've read or want to read.
+The first mock-project is a bookshelf app where users can organize books they've read and want to read.

 ---
+### Designing a schema:
+1. Identify entities\*
+2. List attributes
+3. Define relationships
+4. Sketch schema
+5. Plan sample queries

+\* The first step should probably be to define business requirements, but I just used an iterative process.

 ### Entities

-Using [excalidraw](https://excalidraw.com/), I started sketching the entities and tables this project would require.
+Using [excalidraw](https://excalidraw.com/), I started sketching the entities and attributes bookshelf app would require.

 ![][sketch1]